wdawson/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 Failed to load http://localhost:8080/good-beers: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:3000' is therefore not allowed access.
 </pre>

-To fix this issue, you’ll need to configure Spring Boot to allow cross-domain access from `http://localhost:3000`.
+To fix this issue, you'll need to configure Spring Boot to allow cross-domain access from `http://localhost:3000`.

 ### Configure CORS for Spring Boot